 Please note, Dutch notary services are widely available.
 For a comprehensive overview of Dutch notaries please consult the website of the Dutch Notary Association https://www.knb.nl/english.
 All Dutch courts are able to provide their apostille service via mail-in, and many still have in-person appointments.
 For more information please see https://www.rechtspraak.nl/Onderwerpen/apostille-legalisatie.
 We understand this may be an inconvenience, however, this is the most efficient way to submit documents which need a notarial seal to be accepted in the United States.

 Who hope to be able to offer notary services again in the near future, when we resume notary service we will post a notice on https://nl.usembassy.gov/embassy-consulate/amsterdam/ Please continue to check back.

 We thank you for understanding.

-I urgently need an affidavit of civil status to get married/register with city hall/an IND related service, can you assist me?
+I need an affidavit of civil status for an application with the IND or city hall, can you help me?